LasseWolter/honours-project-21-22/clowdr/setup_notes.md

   - why is it not automatically installed?
 - If there are Errors about missing modules:
   - delete the `node_modules` folder and run `npm i` to reinstall modules
+- Is there a mistake in the RABBITMQ_PORT?
+  - should it be `15672` instead of `5672`
+  - NOTE: Doesn't seem to make a difference...
+- the `AWS_CLOUDFORMATION_NOTIFICATIONS_TOPIC_ARN` seems to be missing in the example env-file
+  - this causes an error because this variable is assumed to be there
+  > assert(cloudFormationNotificationsTopicArn, "Missing AWS_CLOUDFORMATION_NOTIFICATIONS_TOPIC_ARN");
+- I didn't fill out the `HOST_DOMAIN` env-varibale
+  - this seems to be the domain of the action-serivce on packetriot

 #### **Clowdr: Frontend**
 - seems like `snowpack` needs to be installed globally for npm start to work